modm-io/modm/README.md

 </center>

 We are only a small team of developers and are limited in the amount of devices we can support and test in hardware.
-[Open an issue][issues] to ask if your specific device is supported out-of-the-box and what you can do if it is not.
+[Open a discussion][discussions] to ask if your specific device is supported out-of-the-box and how you can add it otherwise.

 ### Boards